 Regarding the alternative routes, there is little to choose.
-It would appear that Alternative 1 (the eastern alternative) crosses more areas with better soils, but there are also high potential soils along Alternative 2.
-The northern part of Alternative 3 should be avoided if possible, as there are mostly high potential soils along the route.
+It would appear that Alternative 1 (the eastern alternative) crosses more areas with a high percentage of better soils, but there are also high potential soils along Alternative 2.

-Taking the above into consideration, the preferred route, from the point of view of soils and agricultural potential is as follows:
+Taking the above into consideration, the preferred route, from the point of view of soils and agricultural potential would probably be Alternative 1.